 Today’s methods of procurement tend to be disorganized and rely on manual work.
 Having to track orders from an Excel spreadsheet or through paperwork can result in inefficiencies.
 With procurement being as important to a company as it is, it’s no wonder why automation is on its way for so many.

 Procurement automation is exactly what it sounds like.
-This type of software digitizes the process, freeing employees from having to do the repetitive tasks that make operations messy.
+The right procurement automation software digitizes the process, freeing employees from having to do the repetitive tasks that make operations messy.
 The result is an accurate, streamlined process with more time for important tasks like decision-making and business strategy development.

 Procurement teams aim to automate several functions: